ionides/531w24/midterm_project/project09/comments.md

 1. The AIC reported as lowest ($ARIMA(1,0,2)\times(1,0,0)_{12}$) is not in fact lowest, (e.g. $ARIMA(3,0,1)\times(1,0,1)_{12}$).
 This could use clarification.

 1. Sec 4.
 The residuals show non-constant variance from the time plot.
 In that case, testing their marginal distribution becomes meaningless.
 Thus, the discussion of residuals could be improved.
 It also suggests a log or square root transformation to stabilize variances.

+1. Methodologically, a fairly unambitious project.
+No bivariate analysis, or regression with ARMA errors, or profile likelihood or bootstrap.
+Nevertheless, the analysis presented is carried out to a good standard of accuracy and well explained.